alkurbatov/dotfiles/man/emacs_keys.md

 C-h b - show all keybindings actual for the current buffer.

+## Debug
+M-x describe-variable - show current value of a variable and short help.

 ## Navigation
 C-v - move one screen down.
 X C-v - move screen X lines down.